nandoramos/youtube-gpt/youtube-gpt-client/docs/pull_request_template.md

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+## Demo

+Please include a small gif to demonstrate the feature working or the fix.

 ## Type of change

 Please delete options that are not relevant.